aleshaleksey/fansys23/2023-11-assumptions.md

 - They cannot use a shield or heavy weapon and must make concentration checks when casting spells.
 - They must have a wing span of at least 1ft per [3lb x Size] of weight. (with size=[1, 2, 3, 4] for ["small", "medium", "large", "huge"] creatures respectively).
 This has general penalties and in particular this causes penalties on [DEX] and [STR] saves when not in flight, cannot dig and have a penalty to swim and walk speeds.
 - If they slow to lower than 1/2 their speed in a given terrain, they must land or fall.
+- A flying creature that is knocked prone, or tripped, drops a distance equal to its speed and can only move at half speed on its next turn.
+If this drop causes it to hit the ground, it suffers all of the consequences of falling (see "Falling" section).

 Not all flying creatures are equal in flight.
 In fact there are four categories:
 - **Poor**: